 In The Upper Room

-A play about family secrets, gossip, colorism, voodoo and the magic of the stories we grow up hearing.
+A play about family, secrets, and the power of the stories we grow up hearing.
 Meet the Berrys, a multi-generational Black family living under one roof in the 1970s.
 Their lives orbit around Rose, a strong-willed matriarch whose superstitions and secrets drive her relatives nuts.
-Through pointed wit and playful sarcasm, the […]
+Through pointed wit and playful sarcasm, the family elders share […]

 Ibsen in Chicago